Order of Saint Isabel: Insignia

 The order's sash is pale pink and has a white stripe in the middle.
 On the accompanying crowned medallion is a picture of the Queen Saint giving money to a poor man.
 This picture is surrounded by a frame with roses (an allusion to the Queen's miracle).
 The insignia's motto is Pauperum Solatio ("Consolation of the Poor").

 Current Dames of Saint-Isabel

-The annual ceremonial induction of Noble ladies of Saint Isabel takes place in the Convent of Santa Clara in Coimbra, on the 4th of July.
+The annual ceremonial induction of Noble ladies of Saint Isabel takes place in the Convent of Santa Clara in Coimbra, on 4 July.